 Spar Technologies, the maker of the arm, is based in Toronto.
 They shortened “Canadian arm” to Canadarm.
 Inside of NASA, the robotic arm is called the Remote Manipulator System.

 Question 9 of 10

-Who was the only non-American government official to fly in the space shuttle?Correct 1 / 1 Points
+Who was the only non-American government official to fly in a U.S. space shuttle?Correct 1 / 1 Points